-Moon planting – or using the phases of the moon to guide your monthly gardening activities – can help to maximise the potential of your harvests.
+Moon planting – or using the phases of the moon to guide your monthly gardening activities – could help to maximise the potential of your harvests.

 Using the moon to guide planting has been used in traditional gardening folk lore for generations.
 The moon’s phases influence gravitational pull on Earth, from our tidal oceans down to the moisture in the earth and plants.
 While there is a lack of scientific research into the impact this actually has on harvests, many gardeners still swear by following the moon.

 Moon planting: The 4 phases of the moon